nv-vn/unbox/README.md

-# boxcutter
+# unbox
 OpenBox rc.xml Generator (Scheme/Sexpr to XML)

 # Installation:

-`boxcutter` requires the following dependencies to build:
+`unbox` requires the following dependencies to build:
 * A sane UNIX system (i.e. gcc, pkg-config, etc.)
 * Guile 2.0 (or higher)
 * Openbox (to have an actual use)

-To compile and install boxcutter run:
+To compile and install unbox run:
 ```
 $ make
 $ make install-user
 # make install
 ```

-# Using boxcutter:
+# Using unbox:

-Boxcutter currently depends on specifically named configuration files.
+unbox currently depends on specifically named configuration files.
-To edit the rc, use ~/.config/boxcutter/rc.scm.
-When you're done editing, simply run `box-cutter` and a file called rc.xml will be generated in that directory.
+To edit the rc, use ~/.config/unbox/rc.scm.
+When you're done editing, simply run `unbox` and a file called rc.xml will be generated in that directory.
 That file can simply be placed in your ~/.config/openbox directory to serve as your Openbox rc.xml.

-Because boxcutter does not currently account for proper formatting, it may be a good idea to apply an XML formatting tool on the output to make it easier to read.
+Because unbox does not currently account for proper formatting, it may be a good idea to apply an XML formatting tool on the output to make it easier to read.
 In order to do this, you can run:
 ```
-$ xmllint --format ~/.config/boxcutter/rc.xml >~/.config/boxcutter/rc.xml
+$ xmllint --format ~/.config/unbox/rc.xml >~/.config/unbox/rc.xml
 ```
 Or, to copy it to the correct location for Openbox, run:
 ```
-$ xmllint --format ~/.config/boxcutter/rc.xml >~/.config/openbox/rc.xml
+$ xmllint --format ~/.config/unbox/rc.xml >~/.config/openbox/rc.xml
 ```

-Note: Future versions of boxcutter will incorporate this as a flag
+Note: Future versions of unbox will incorporate this as a flag

-# Boxcutter syntax:
+# unbox syntax:

-Boxcutter uses a Scheme syntax for configurations.
+unbox uses a Scheme syntax for configurations.
 The syntax should be compliant with Guile version 2.0.
 However, the configuration can be managed entirely by custom macros and functions, so it is not necessary to use any additional Scheme code in your configuration.